Bradford’s Performing Arts Triumph in Mainstream-Special Linking

 Having an opportunity to create such an uplifting environment was wonderful.
 The buzz that you have as adults when you have an opportunity to pass on skills, share your passion and give something away.
 It wasn’t a hardship.
 Going with your talents and sharing your passion!

-Many thanks to Hazelbeck and Beckfoot Schools for sharing their linking with us.
+Many thanks to Sophie Hammond and Annice Avery, from Hazelbeck and Beckfoot Schools, for sharing their linking with us.

 The All in Award was created by Mencap with funding from Vanquis Bank.
 The Linking Network recruited the schools to the programme; many thanks to the teachers who have written this case study to share the learning.

-Nahida Nazir (Primary) and Azam Ali (Secondary), with Linda Cowie, Meg Henry, Carly Moran and Liz Firth, The Linking Network
+Nahida Nazir (Primary) and Azam Ali (Secondary), with Linda Cowie, Meg Henry and Liz Firth, The Linking Network